Cook smarter

 Water

 Room temperature, 70-75°F / 21-24°C. Cold water slows yeast down; hot water kills it.
-Tap water is fine unless it's heavily chlorinated — in that case, let it sit 30 minutes or use filtered.
+Tap water is fine unless it's heavily chlorinated.
+In that case, let it sit 30 minutes or use filtered.

 The ratio of water to flour is called hydration.
 This recipe uses 63% (315g water to 500g flour), which is easy to handle but wet enough for good gluten development.
 More on that in our hydration guide.